soumen246/Python-projects/projects/tic-tac-toe/readme.md

 # This is a readme for Tic-tac-toe game
-In this game we will play/responde to a computer's move .This will also uses  AI  concept in the process
+In this game we will play/responde to a computer's move .

 # ALgorithm
 1)Input